saychuwho/IMRLEnv/README.md

 - Random Agent
 - DQN based Agent(Work in Progress)

-## platform
+## Platform Setting

 Environment currently works on Windows.
 In Linux, have to check.

+Also, this environment was tested in these conditions

+- python 3.7.16 working on anaconda
+- Unity ML-Agent (unity) : 2.0.0
+- mlagents, mlagents-env : 0.26.0
+- torch : 1.8.0+cu111
+- CUDA : 11.8
+- protobuf : 3.20.3

 ## Current Issue

 It is not done yet because of these issues

-1. When episode ends and start another episode, vehicles spawned by TSTrafficSpawner won't move properly.
-2. Step Reward is too large
+1. Step Reward is too large

 When these issues are solved, environment should work well.